astrit/css.gg/README.md

     --ggs: 10;
 }
 ```
-> The variable can be added to the parent, custom class,body or root level if you want all icons same size.
+> The variable can be added to the parent, custom class, body, or root level if you want all icons the same size.
 ```css
 :root {
     --ggs: 6;
 }
 ```
 #### 5. Coloring
-By default all the CSS, SCSS icons inherit the color from the parent by using `currentColor` attribute how ever you can apply any color you like.
+By default all the CSS, SCSS icons inherit the color from the parent by using `currentColor` attribute however you can apply any color you like.
 ```css
 .gg-{ICONNAME} {
   color: teal;